 Design Team: May Wong, Roojiar Sadeghilalabadi, Eric Hsu, Pauline Chen

 Project Team: Heidi Alexander, Steve Martinez, Brian Daugherty

 Perhaps the warm and dry climate year-round contributes to the possibility that the corridor and living room are exterior spaces.
 However, beyond just an architectural deconstruction, taking the house apart also influences lifestyle choices.
 Playing outdoors is an important aspect of domestic life in Southern California.
 Outdoor cooking can happen with or without a ritualistic celebration, and the casual reading under the sun on a recliner during normal weekends can happen over Christmas.
-This is a unique lifestyle that colder or wetter climates cannot enjoy for twelve months out of the year, and its effects on domestic architecture has become a normalized condition in Los Angeles.
+This is a unique lifestyle that colder or wetter climates cannot enjoy for twelve months out of the year, and its effects on domestic architecture have become a normalized condition in Los Angeles.

 In our proposal, we introduce a collection of architectural objects, where every enclosure contains one single architectural program.
-Because the objects are not parallel with one another, the gaps between the objects allows for contractions and expansions of spaces.
+Because the objects are not parallel with one another, the gaps between the objects allow for contractions and expansions of spaces.
 The management of the larger and smaller gaps imply a set of domestic stories.
 From a dog house facing directly at the garage in anticipation for its owner’s return home, to the outdoor hearth that functions as a central piazza of a micro city, or the teenager’s room with a private entry and exit for in case of trouble, this proposal turns domestic architecture into a canvas for a family portrait.